pendragons-code/Jasbot/README.md

 npm i && npm update
 ```

+# Transition:
+This branch is basically facilitates the change of this handler to the more modern one.

 # NEWS
 Next versions will focus on making the bot more user friendly and using some moderation features.